-Fragrance ingredients are commonly used in beauty, personal care products such as soaps, shampoos, conditioners, hair sprays, lotions, soaps, candles, laundry detergent, and cleaning products – the list goes on.
+Fragrance ingredients are commonly used in beauty, and personal care products such as soaps, shampoos, conditioners, hair sprays, lotions, soaps, candles, laundry detergent, and cleaning products – the list goes on.
 And every day we are exposed to a shocking number of unlabeled, unregulated fragrance chemicals without our knowledge.

 Indeed, more than 4,000 chemicals are currently used to scent products, but because fragrance formulations are considered a “trade secret”, U.S. regulations don’t require manufacturers to disclose ingredients.
 So instead, one word, fragrance, may simply be listed on the label.

 Don’t distress, we’re here to help you through our quick guide to a life without fragrance.
-We’ll explain what exactly fragrance-free means and help you get started.
+We’ll explain exactly what fragrance-free means and help you get started.
 Be sure to read all of our articles so you can start your fragrance-free life.
 But first…

 Why are fragrances bad for you?